A skew approach to enrichment for Gray-categories: Restricting to strict maps in and

 \begin{theorem} There are closed skew monoidal structures $(\GCat, \otimes^{\sharp}_l, \mathbf{1})$ and $(\GCat, \otimes^{\sharp}_p, \mathbf{1})$, having internal homs $\lax(\ca,\cb)_s$ and $\psd(\ca,\cb)_s$. \end{theorem}

-\begin{itemize} \item The tensor products $\ca \otimes^{\sharp}_l \cb$ and $\ca \otimes^{\sharp}_p \cb$ classify sharp lax binary maps and sharp pseudo binary maps, respectively. \item Both skew monoidal structures are right normal as before but now they are also left normal.
+\begin{itemize} \item The tensor products $\ca \otimes^{\sharp}_l \cb$ and $\ca \otimes^{\sharp}_p \cb$ classify sharp lax binary maps and sharp pseudo binary maps, respectively.
+Both admit presentations, obtained by modifying the presentations in Section~\ref{sect:presentationlax} and Section~\ref{sect:pskewmonoidal} for $\ca \otimes_l \cb$ and $\ca \otimes_p \cb$ respectively simply by adding the equation asserting that $T^a_{B_2,B_1}$ is an identity 2-cell. \item Both skew monoidal structures are right normal as before but now they are also left normal.
 Indeed, $\mathbf{1} \otimes^{\sharp}_l \ca$ classifies loose unary maps in $\GCatm^{\sharp}$ but, in this restricted setting, these are just the strict maps, and so classified by $\ca$ itself.
-The associator for neither skew monoidal closed structure is invertible --- for instance, $(\mathbf 2 \otimes^{\sharp}_l \mathbf 2) \otimes^{\sharp}_l \mathbf 2$ and $\mathbf 2 \otimes^{\sharp}_l (\mathbf 2 \otimes^{\sharp}_l \mathbf 2)$ are not isomorphic. \item Both skew monoidal closed structures give rise to skew closed structures in the sense of Street \cite{Street2013Skew} --- in fact, since these skew monoidal structures are left and right normal, the corresponding skew closed structures are in fact closed categories in the sense of Eilenberg and Kelly \cite{EilenbergS:cloc}. \end{itemize}
+The associator for neither skew monoidal closed structure is invertible --- for instance, $(\mathbf 2 \otimes^{\sharp}_l \mathbf 2) \otimes^{\sharp}_l \mathbf 2$ and $\mathbf 2 \otimes^{\sharp}_l (\mathbf 2 \otimes^{\sharp}_l \mathbf 2)$ are not isomorphic. \item Both skew monoidal closed structures give rise to skew closed structures in the sense of Street \cite{Street2013Skew} --- in fact, since these skew monoidal structures are left and right normal, the corresponding skew closed structures are in fact closed categories in the sense of Eilenberg and Kelly \cite{EilenbergS:cloc}. \item In a followup paper, we will show that the skew structure $(\GCat, \otimes^{\sharp}_p, \mathbf{1})$ is homotopically well behaved with respect to Lack's model structure on $\GCat$ \cite{Lack2011A-quillen}.
+Furthermore, we will show that it descends to a symmetric monoidal closed structure on the homotopy category of Gray-categories.
+This implies, for instance, that the associators $(\ca \otimes^{\sharp}_p \cb) \otimes^{\sharp}_p \cc \to \ca \otimes^{\sharp}_p (\cb \otimes^{\sharp}_p \cc)$ are triequivalences whenever $\ca,\cb$ and $\cc$ are cofibrant Gray-categories. \end{itemize}

 The reader is entitled to wonder whether we could give a simplified construction of the $4$-ary multicategories of sharp multimaps, without considering pseudomaps and the larger skew multicategories $\GCatm$ and $\GCatmp$ at all.
 It is not clear that this is the case.